General

 An employer match refers to contributions to a plan made by an employer on an employee's behalf when the employee elects to contribute part of their paycheck (pre-tax or post tax) to their retirement plan.
 When talking about an employer match in a retirement plan, participants will often see the phrase "an employer match of X% up to X%."
 The X's can be filled with a wide variety of inputs, but for the sake of example, let's use an employer match of 50% up to 6%—a common employer matching agreement.
 This employer match means that for every dollar you contribute to the plan, the employer will put in fifty cents—but once the amount you contribute reaches 6% of your pay, the employer stops contributing.
 Another way to look at this is if you contribute 6% of your pay, the employer will make a 3% of pay contribution.

 Vesting is the amount of time it takes for an employee to attain ownership of the employer contribution (if applicable).
 Typically, a participant would have to be employed for a certain period of time and/or work a specified number of hours in a plan year before the employee would have rights to the employer contributions in the plan.
 Employer contributions may be subject to a vesting period, whereas employee contributions are always fully vested.
-View your Summary Plan Description (SPD), located on your employee website > Plans > Documents > Plan Documents, for specific details to your plan.
+Refer to your Summary Plan Description (SPD) for specific details to your plan.

 Contributions